DTUWindEducation/final-project-lightning_mcteam/README.md

 # Installation Guide

-The package is called 'BEM' and is already saved in this repository.
-To install it, open a new terminal and run the following command:
+The package is called 'BEM' and is already saved in this repository, under source (src).
+To install the package, open a new terminal and run the following command:

 ```bash
 pip install -e .